 They asked; “Who is this leader you are talking about?
 We have been doing our job by ourselves so far and nobody has complained.”

-I’m a Demonica, I reign this circle of hell, as a leader I wish to have a flock of warriors, male or female to whom those selected will be offered my wisdom and protection against any enemy.
+“I’m a Demonica, I reign this circle of hell, as a leader I wish to have a flock of warriors, male or female to whom those selected will be offered my wisdom and protection against any enemy.”

 They just laughed at me, a mocking laugh that upset me to the core.
 I was down to show my power and to make them respect me.
 Without even having to make a real effort, I formed a circle of fire surrounding them and my hands were gushing that red fire that lately has been so powerful, scaring and killing my enemies.